rungrape/Half-WPA-converter/README.md

-# 1.Why the hell do I need this?
+# 1.Why do I need this?
-You are, if it's necessary to crack your neighbour's WIFI (joking) with the help of hashcat.
-Conversion to hccap format would be suitable for fan of vintage stuff such as hashcat 3.0, transformation from hccap to hccapx is for haters of the bullshit.
+You are, if it's necessary to find AP's (which uses WPA authentication method) password with the help of hashcat, if you have only WPA half-handshake.
+Conversion to hccap format would be suitable for using hashcat_3.0, transformation from hccap to hccapx is for hashcat_3.6.0 users.
-Also you are, if you're interested in Half-WPA cracking with the help of hashcat.

 # 2.Install requirements.
 You are to install the pcapfile module (via pip or by any other convenient way for you) to guarantee the correct work of the tool.